awie3di/docs/articles/quickstart/native/android/03-session-handling.md

         });
 ```

-How you deal with a non-valid token is up to you.
-You will normally choose between two scenarios.
-You can either ask users to re-enter their credentials or use the `refresh_token` to get a new valid `access_token`.
+You need to decide how to deal with an invalid token.
+Typically, you can choose between two options:
+* Ask the user to re-enter their credentials.
+* Use a refresh token to get a new valid access token.

 ::: note
-If you want users to re-enter their credentials, you should clear the stored data and prompt the login screen.
+This tutorial shows how to use a refresh token.
+If you want users to re-enter their credentials, clear the stored data and prompt the login screen.
 :::

-## Refreshing the Token
+## Refresh the User's Session

-We will use the previously saved `refresh_token` to get a new `access_token`.
-It is recommended that you read and understand the [refresh tokens documentation](/refresh-token) before proceeding.
-For example, you should remember that even though the refresh token cannot expire and must be securely saved, it can be revoked.
-Also note that the new pair of credentials will never have additional scope than the requested in the first login.

 ::: panel
 Before you go further with this tutorial, read the [refresh token documentation](/refresh-token).
 It is important that you remember the following:
-* You must save the refresh token securely
 * Even though the refresh token cannot expire and must be securely saved, it can be revoked.
-* The new pair of credentials will never have a different scope than the scope you requested during the first login.
+* The new pair of credentials will never have different scope than the scope you requested during the first login.
 :::

-First instantiate an `AuthenticationAPIClient`:
+Create an instance of the `AuthenticationAPIClient` object:

 ```java
 // app/src/main/java/com/auth0/samples/MainActivity.java